 Stay – Villa Sjötorp, perfectly situated overlooking the sea.
 The property seems to be stuck in another era, with victorian finishings and the most peaceful restaurant set up in their very own garden.

-Eat – don’t miss the fresh seafood at Musselbarren on the water.
+Eat – don’t miss the fresh seafood at Musselbaren on the water.
+They even run their own Mussel expeditions, more details on the Musselbaren website.
 Lyckorna Brygga is steps away as well, and a real treat.
 Book dinner reservations at Villa Sjötorp for a five-course menu made with locally grown produce.
 Opt to dine in the garden if you can.

 Do – this region is filled with islands to explore, so book tickets for The Ljungskile Tour to experience all that they have to offer.
 From April to October you can also go on a mussel expedition from Lyckorna, where you’ll visit mussel farms in the fjord to harvest and cook your own mussels.
 There are plenty of spots nearby for fishing, sailing, hiking, and golfing.
 And of course, don’t forget to go swimming!